iszczesniak/cpp/generic/index.md

 {% include_relative divide.cc %}
 {% endhighlight %}

-# Object vs generic programming
+# Generic vs object-oriented programming

 C++ is multiparadigm: object-oriented, structural, procedural, functional and generic.
-Generic and object programming are complementary, not mutually exclusive.
+Generic and object-oriented programming are complementary, not mutually exclusive.

-We implement complex types as a structure, and their specific operations as member functions -- that's a typical example of object-oriented programming.
+We implement a complex type as a structure, and its specific operations as member functions -- that's a typical example of object-oriented programming.
 Operations (algorithms) are best implemented as non-member functions (aka free-standing, global or